br90218/Lowlit-Exploration/README.md

 [2]: https://img.shields.io/badge/Latest%20Release-v1.1.0-yellow.svg

+## You are on the branch "Rainbow"!
+This branch is not meant for you.
+Flashbangs ahead!
+No builds will be released on this branch.

+You can still pull this branch down and compile it on your own, but you may find yourself confused towards the ending.

 Welcome to the repository of the "Low-lit exploration project".
 Please check out the [releases page](https://github.com/br90218/Lowlit-Exploration/releases) for the latest build.

 Also, you might find this repository to be a bit too clean from commits and merges: that's because I uploaded this entire project folder only after I'm done with my final build.